ChristianGeng/portfolio/README.md

 The first paper calculates rotation matrices from the Singular Value Decomposition of the cross-product ot the two point clouds that need to be aligned, after finding centerings in a preprocessing step.
  The second is a quaterion-based approach.
 The matrix N at the bottom of page 635(sorry, no equation numbering in this paper) is subjected to an eigenvalue decompostition.
-The resuling quaternions carry the same information as the transformation matrix in the R&S paper, and indeed the quaternion respresentation can be obtained by doing so.
-The mathematical details can be seen in code [here](include/philm/3dnew/rota_ini.m), although it is part of a larger data processing pipeline, and therefore will not run per se.
+The resuling quaternions carry the same information as the transformation matrix in the R&S paper.
+This has been confirmed.
+The mathematical details can be made clear by looking at the code [here](include/philm/3dnew/rota_ini.m), although it is part of a larger data processing pipeline, and therefore will not run per se.

+## Tools for Mass-Spectrographic Data

+Speech formant extraction and the identification in mass spectra share some similarities.
+In order to understand these better and in an attempt to make technology from medicinal chemistry productive in speech, I have written a quick and dirty sketch of a mass-spec toolbox.
+This (Readme)[https://github.com/ChristianGeng/MStools/blob/master/README.md] is the most useful entry point to that piece of work.

 ## Real Time Display for two motion trackers in parallel

 For monitoring data quality during experimental conduct exists this dual EMA RT monitor.
 It queries the devices TCP Real Time Stream of Online calculated positions, and visualizes these positions on the computer screen.
 This gives you evidence whether motion tracking works right.
 The code is a mess, but might be useful for those who wish to study Matlab callbacks.
 Find it [here](include/cgm/3DUoE/lida_rtmon_dual.m).

+## Misc.
+These are miscellaneous tools, aiming at demonstrating exposure to various other topics

+### Processing - Pandas Python

+Some tools simply packaging some often used routines to munge pandas dataframes.
+I use them as a quick and dirty way to [munge data.](https://github.com/ChristianGeng/python-tools/blob/master/dfMassage.py).

+### Shell Scripts
+Bash tools in cglib, my collection of [bash functions](https://github.com/ChristianGeng/bashscripts/blob/master/cglib)

+### Database

+I have done mainly MySQL.
+I have been involved in generating a linguistic database of a speech corpus of interlocutors in situated dialoge.
+My first attempt to model linguistic structure was to use a [relational sheme](https://github.com/ChristianGeng/portfolio/blob/master/misc/dtsketch.pdf) using MySQLWorkbench.
+Nowadays, I am not so convinced any more that a relational model is ideal for this kind of data.